osg-htc/all-hands/docs/2020/index.md

   The University of Oklahoma, Norman, OK
 </div>

-Details on registration, costs, facilities, and so forth will be posted soon (January).
+<span style="font-weight: bold; color: #FF6600;">Registration is now open!</span>
-The [full agenda](https://indico.fnal.gov/event/22127/) will be developed throughout January and February.
+Details are available from the menu to the left.

-More information coming soon!
+The [detailed agenda](https://indico.fnal.gov/event/22127/) will be posted in February.

 ## Topics